TAI-EPAM/page-objects-generator/README.md

 ```
 As seen on given example, JSON for common element consist of this parameters:
 1. `type` - type of web element to search, from list SearchRuleType class.
-2. `uniqueness` - field of web element that must be unique on that page.
+2. `uniqueness` - attribute of web element that must be unique on that page.
 3. `selector` have two parameters:

    * `type` - the type of selector, `xpath` or `css` by which we search element on page